 Gabrielsson wasted no time in bringing in his good friend, Gustav Larson, a talented and innovative engineer to be the company's technical manager.

-The first Volvo car rolled off the production line at Gothenburg in the spring of 1927.Marketed as the Volvo ÖV 4, this debut model was followed up by a series of workhorse like closed top and cabriolet vehicles, specially designed to meet the rigors of motoring in Sweden's demanding climate and terrain.
+The first Volvo car rolled off the production line at Gothenburg in the spring of 1927.Marketed as the Volvo ÖV 4, this debut model was followed up by a series of workhorse like closed top and cabriolet vehicles, specially designed to meet the rigours of motoring in Sweden's demanding climate and terrain.

 That was to change in 1947 when Volvo finally began production of their PV444 saloon, which had captured the attention of the foreign press when first introduced three years previously.